microsoft/sqlworkshops/sql2019lab/02_Security.md

 ![Audit of SELECT of one column](./graphics/audit_select_one_column.png)

-The third row is for the new audit and the data_sensitivity_information contains an XML record of data classification for only one column.
+The third row is for the new SELECT statement and the data_sensitivity_information contains an XML record of data classification for only one column.

 **Step 5**: Audit a query with a data classification in the WHERE clause